-Domestic passengers were up 0.9% year to date to March 2011 with decreased seat capacity over March 2010 due to the withdrawal of Pacific Blue.
+Domestic passengers were up 0.2% for the 2011 financial year with decreased seat capacity over June 2010 due to the withdrawal of Pacific Blue.
 The current domestic carriers (Air NZ and Jetstar) both experienced passenger volume growth.

-Queenstown Airport and Cairns Airport both maintained strong growth in March 2011 with year to date international passenger growth of 49.1% in Queenstown and 25.5% in Cairns.
+Queenstown Airport maintained strong growth with annual international passenger growth of 49.7%.